arjunjh10/cucumberjs-typescript/README.md

 2) Add your scenario
 3) Run the feature file, it will complain about missing/pending step def.
 4) Simple copy those steps and create a new step file or add those steps to an existing file under `step_definitions`

+# Reporting
+For simple projects using single browsers, you can simply run the following command in your process once test run is complete
+`yarn generateTestReport`